younghyunoh/docker/README.md

 ## Docker Image Creation
-- **This repository includes building docker container images for QISKIT-Tutorials and others.**.
+- **This repository includes building docker container images for QISKIT-Tutorials and others.**